Lemongrass & Basil for Bug Bites: Why Whole-Herb Matters

 Over the years, I've gotten a lot of questions that go something like this: "Janice, what herbs are actually good for bug bites?"
 It's a fair question, and it deserves a thoughtful answer — one that goes beyond a quick list and actually explains why certain plants have been traditionally valued for this purpose, and how the way you prepare them matters enormously.

-So let's talk about the herbs, the history, and the craft behind what ends up on your skin.
+So let's talk about the bugs, the herbs, the history, and the craft behind what ends up on your skin.

 Before I get into specific herbs, I want to share something that shaped the entire philosophy behind InVine Botanicals — because it's directly relevant to how you think about any botanical skin product.